caioperin/juntos-separados/README.md

 * image: WhatsApp renders the message with the image at the top and the message text below it.
 * audio: WhatsApp renders an audio player widget with a play button. **Any text in the message body is stripped and not displayed**.
 * video: *unknown, probably similar to rendering audio*
 * pdf: WhatsApp renders a snapshot preview of the PDF file and a link to the file.
 User can open the full PDF by tapping.
+As with audio content, any message text will be discarded by WhatsApp.

 Some sample screenshots from testing are at the bottom of this readme.